thibalbo/sf-opendata-insights/README.md

 ## Intro

 Before going straight into the code, let's check out what you'll get.
-The web app will provide you with a lot of different insightful plots.
-Check them out:
+The web app will provide you a lot of different insightful plots.
+Check a few of them out:

 Visualization Networks:
 ![VisNet](app/static/img/repo/vis.png)